 - Anticipate police requests by detecting on their own illicit content using automated filtering tools.

 Websites that don’t respect these rules would risk a fine of up to 4% of their revenue.

 On 8 April 2019, the LIBE Committee (for “Civil Liberties”), which had been chosen within the European Parliament to work on the regulation, adopted the text with some modifications.
 In particular, the possibility for authorities to impose automatic filtering has disappeared.
 However, the text still contains provisions that are extremely dangerous to our freedoms.

 The text still provides that an authority (administrative or judicial) may order any actor of the Web to block within an hour any content reported as “terrorist” by that authority.
 The new LIBE text provides that, in the event that the hosting provider has not yet received a removal order, the authority must try to contact it at least 12 hours before issuing the order.
 However, this precision does not really change much, as a 13-hour deadline is often just as unrealistic in practice as a one-hour deadline.

 From a technical, economic and human standpoint, only a handful of actors – the Web’s Juggernauts – will be capable of complying with such strict obligations.

-Other actors (both for or not for profit) will have no other choice than to either shut down their operations or submit to the moderation tools (automated filtering and block lists) developed by Facebook and Google since 2015 with the support of the European Commission.
+Other actors (both for or not for profit) will have no other choice than to either shut down their operations.
+The text will reinforce the domination of Web giants who are already working with states to implement mass censorship.
+This is the very purpose of this regulation, which was proposed in September by the European Commission, with the objective of extending to everyone moderation tools (automatic filtering and blocking lists) developed by Facebook and Google since 2015.

 These global corporations will therefore become the judges of what can and cannot be said on the Internet.
 The Web’s rich, varied and decentralised nature will not survive this.